Siva-pa/marketing-revenue-prediction/README.md

 **Siva Kishore Pasupuleti**

 * 🔗 GitHub: https://github.com/Siva-pa
-* 💼 Aspiring AI/ML Engineer

 ---

+## ⭐ Support

-## ⭐ If you like this project
+If you like this project:

-Give it a ⭐ on GitHub!
+👉 Give it a ⭐ on GitHub
+👉 Share it with others

 ---